simonluckhoff/hexa/notes/notes.md

 *** Errors to Fix ***
 - when inserting HEX, it must check for # or no hash.
 - if you enter more or less than three keywords?
-- placement for add your own hex.
-- styling of contents page.
-- background of page should change to the hex colour, when adding new colour.
 - on submit, it must take you to that colourpage.